Thank you for reading our post, please rate this article at the end.

 Outdoor activities, camping, and emergency backup power.
 Here are some key features of this generator:

-The GENMAX 5500W is powered by a 389cc OHV engine, which delivers 5500 starting watts and 5000 running watts.
+The GENMAX 5500W is powered by a 389cc OHV engine, which delivers 5500 starting and 5000 running watts.
 This is enough power to run most RV air conditioners, appliances, and electronics.

 It features inverter technology that produces clean, stable power with less than 3% total harmonic distortion.
 This makes sensitive electronics like laptops, smartphones, and TVs safe.